Discover canyons, sand dunes and all the surprises Colorado's wild outdoors has in store.

 Use shovels and dump trucks to move sand, dig holes, make piles and create sand sculptures.

 Discover our state's outdoor phenomena, like canyons, ruins and sand dunes.

-Dress for the weather with coats and boots.
+Dress for the weather.
 It may be cold or wet.
+Warm coats and boots will keep you cozy as you play outside.
 Bring a change of clothes and extra socks.
-For safety reasons, please do not bring your own sled.

-Please note: The water in Joy Park is off for the season.
-Joy Park closes in the event of inclement weather and/or extreme temperature conditions (temperatures under 20° and over 100°).
-Joy Park may also be closed for safety reasons at the discretion of Museum staff.
+Joy Park closes in the event of inclement weather and/or extreme temperature conditions (temperatures under 25° and over 100°).
+Joy Park (or any of it's components) may also be closed for safety reasons at the discretion of Museum staff.

 We wanted to help other non-profit organizations craft world-class learning experiences, so we created The Exhibits Team.
 Our exhibit experts can provide advice on the many decisions involved with designing, fabricating, installing and maintaining museum exhibits.